SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 - Standard Plan: Basic international health insurance plus baggage, some adventure activities.

-- Explorer Plan: All standard benefits plus higher limits and 150+ adventure activities.
+- All standard benefits plus higher limits and 150+ adventure activities.
 Not upgradeable after booking — you must choose the right plan before your trip.

 What is covered (Explorer Plan)